q-rz/TUCKET/README.md

 ## Datasets

-Please download datasets at [our HuggingFace repo](https://huggingface.co/datasets/q-rz/VLDB25-TUCKET) and put them into the folder `inputs/`.
+Please download datasets and corresponding queries at [our HuggingFace repo](https://huggingface.co/datasets/q-rz/VLDB25-TUCKET) and put them into the folder `inputs/`.

 ## Usage